Football faces up to a new threat – cyber attacks

 3. Prioritise security in any collaboration tool

 While it’s hard to replicate face-to-face collaboration when working remotely, football clubs need to avoid sacrificing security for ease of use.
 Rather than simply using whatever messaging apps and tools their employees use at homes, they need to integrate secure, fully end-to-end encrypted solutions that protect both data and endpoint devices and don’t allow hackers a way into the organisation.
+Plus, secure video conferencing and phone can prevent any unwanted listening ears.

 4. Check every point of access